Vincentlai/TeamHub/README.md

 # CMPT 470 FINAL PROJECT GROUP-6

-# For Project Checkpoint readme, please see file "readme.txt"
 ## Team Collaboration Web Application

 > A web application that helps project teams to collaborate in a fast, dynamic and real-time environment.
 The primary technologies that we are going to use will be Express.js, Node.js, Angular.js and MongoDB.